TIQA: Human-Aligned Perceptual Text Quality Assessment in Generated Images: Introduction

 \item \textbf{Two datasets for benchmarking and training.} \textbf{TIQA-Crops} contains 120k OCR-detected text crops generated by 12 T2I models, including 10k crops with MOS labels and 110k additional crops used for proxy-supervised pretraining via OCR confidence. \textbf{TIQA-Images} provides 1,500 full-frame, text-heavy images from 10 recent generators (e.g., GPT Image 1.5, Nano Banana Pro), each paired with a text-only view and dual MOS annotations (overall and text-only).
-We will make these datasets public.
+We will provide public links for them upon acceptance.

 \item \textbf{Method (ANTIQA).} We develop \textbf{ANTIQA}, a specialized TIQA model that outperforms strong baselines, including OCR-derived confidence, generic IQA metrics, and VLM-based judges, under both in-distribution and cross-generator evaluations.
 We observe improvements in correlations over the second-best method across all settings (e.g., $+0.08$ PLCC for the latest T2I models).